-While many writers point to conflict, or even the antagonist, as the first element of plot, in reality, it’s a Plot Goal that kicks plot off.
-You can’t have meaningful conflict, if there isn’t a goal in place.
-And at its heart, an antagonist is what is opposing the protagonist’s Plot Goal.
+While many writers point to conflict, or even the antagonist, as the first element of plot, in reality, it’s a goal that kicks plot off.
+You can’t have meaningful conflict, if there isn’t a plot goal in place.
+And at its heart, an antagonist is what is opposing the protagonist’s goal.
 So you can’t have a real, formidable antagonist, until you have a protagonist who has a goal.

 Admittedly though, many of us have a limited perspective of what a goal actually is.
 When we hear the word we often think of obtaining or acquiring a status or item.
 But at the most basic level, there are in fact three types.
 And understanding which type you are writing about will also give insight into your protagonist.

 A goal of obtaining is the most obvious.
 Here the protagonist may want to obtain treasure, a trophy, a magical item, a job position, or a loving relationship.
 This may also be something that could be on a bucket list, like run a marathon or travel to Egypt.
 Or simply an accomplishment the character is actively pursuing.